 Germany is a Federal Republic of 16 Länder.
 Development in the different Länder of Germany is diverse.
 Each Land has its own responsibility, including individual legislation according to the guidelines of the Basic Law, which is the framework for the education system.
-Responsibilities are determined by the Federal structure of government.
-Each Land has its own responsibility, including individual legislation following the basis of the Basic Law.
-The KMK (Standing Conference of the Ministers of Education and Culture Affairs of the Federal Republic of Germany) has produced a framework of agreement to preserve the independence of each Land (Sovereignty of Culture Kulturhoheit).
+Responsibilities are determined by the federal structure of government.
+The Standing Conference of the Ministers of Education and Culture Affairs of the Länder in the Federal Republic of Germany (KMK) has produced a framework of agreement to preserve the independence of each Land (cultural sovereignty – Kulturhoheit).

 Educational legislation and administration of the education system are primarily the responsibility of the Länder.
 This particularly applies to the school system, higher education and the continuing education sector.
-Under the Basic Law and the constitutions of the Länder, the entire school system is under the supervision of the State.
+Under the Basic Law and the constitutions of the Länder, the entire school system is under the supervision of the state.
 Schools are, as a rule, institutions of the local authorities or the Länder, and higher education institutions are institutions of the Länder.
-In addition, there are church-run or privately run schools and institutions of higher education.
+In addition, there are church-run or privately-run schools and higher education institutions.

 The 16 Ministries of Education, Cultural Affairs and Science develop policy guidelines in the fields of education, science and the arts, adopt legal provisions and administrative regulations, co-operate with the highest authorities at national and Land level and supervise the work of authorities under their responsibility and of subordinated bodies, institutions and foundations.
-To assist the ministries in their work the Länder have established their own research institutes for school education, higher and continuous education.
-The Ministries are headed by a Minister (in Berlin, Bremen and Hamburg: a Senator) who is answerable to Parliament.
+To assist the ministries in their work, the Länder have established their own research institutes for school, higher and continuous education.
+The Ministries are headed by a Minister (a Senator in Berlin, Bremen and Hamburg) who is answerable to Parliament.
 The Minister is usually represented by a State Secretary (Staatssekretär/-sekretärin) or Director-General.
 In 10 of the 16 Länder, separate Ministries responsible for science and research have been established.

-Based on this Article in the Basic Law, in April 2001 the new Social Welfare Code IX (SGBIX) has come into force.
+Based on this Article in the Basic Law, in April 2001 the new Social Welfare Code IX (SGBIX) came into force.
 It summarises the legal bases of medical and vocational rehabilitation.
-It should reflect the present change of the self-image of disabled people and the basis of the policy of disabilities.
-The main focus is not only the welfare and care of disabled people, but autonomous participation at the social level as well as the elimination of obstacles and the establishment of equal opportunities.
-The law SGBIX focuses on ‘Rehabilitation and Access’ and has two parts:
+It should reflect the present change of the self-image of people with disabilities and the basis of the policy of disabilities.
+The main focus is not only the welfare and care of people with disabilities, but autonomous participation at the social level as well as the elimination of obstacles and the establishment of equal opportunities.
+The SGBIX law focuses on rehabilitation and access and has two parts:

-- Regulations for disabled people and people at risk of exclusion
+- Regulations for people with disabilities and people at risk of exclusion.

-- Special regulations to enable the participation of severely disabled people.
+- Special regulations to enable the participation of people with severe disabilities.

 - emotional and social development